German 10-year yields hit fresh 8-week high on inflation concerns

 They hit their highest since March at 292.5 on Monday as market players remain concerned over a possible halt to the main Russian pipeline to Germany.
 TRNLTTFMc1

-Investors are now awaiting the release of the ECB minutes and the German Ifo business due on Thursday.
+Investors are now awaiting the release of minutes to the ECB's last policy meeting and the German Ifo business due on Thursday.

 Money markets kept fully pricing a 50 bps rate hike in September and around 200 bps by September 2023.